Karen Hollins

-Karen's storylines in the programme have included becoming a healthcare assistant, having an abortion, the breakdown and reconciliation of her marriage to Rob, becoming a foster parent, and having amnesia after being involved a car accident.
-Pearson enjoys working with Walker to portray the fictional couple and they have stated that despite their numerous breakdowns, the pair will always be strong as a couple.
+Karen's storylines in the programme included becoming a healthcare assistant, having an abortion, the breakdown and reconciliation of her marriage to Rob, having amnesia after being involved in a car accident, becoming a foster parent and suffering from a heart attack that led to her eventual death.
+Pearson enjoyed working with Walker to portray the fictional couple and they have stated that despite their numerous marriage breakdowns, the pair will always be strong as a couple.
 Walker himself devised the storyline for Karen's memory loss and she was proud of the work that they both put into the year-long story arc.
-The pair received the British Soap Award for Best On-Screen Partnership in 2010, as well as receiving another nomination in 2022.
-For her portrayal of Karen, Pearson has been nominated for various awards including the British Soap Award for Best Leading Performer and Best Female Acting Performance at the RTS Midlands Awards.
+The pair received the British Soap Award for Best On-Screen Partnership in 2010, and after Karen's death, won the accolade again in 2023.
+For her portrayal of Karen, Pearson has been nominated for various awards, including the British Soap Award for Best Leading Performer and Best Female Acting Performance at the RTS Midlands Awards.
+Pearson made the decision to leave in 2023, resulting in Karen's death.
+Radio Times described it as "the end of an era" for Doctors.

 Storylines

-Karen is introduced as the head receptionist at the Mill Health Centre and the Campus Surgery at Letherbridge University.
-Karen tries to call her colleague Cherry Clay (Sophie Abelson) to tell her information about her boyfriend, Scott Nielson (Sam Heughan).
-However, he had died, with Cherry at his apartment.
-The situation escalates into a fight in reception, and Karen is suspended by Dr. Heston Carter (Owen Brenman) but returns the following week.
-The next day, her son Jack (Nicholas Woodman) informs her that he has seen Zara 'shooting up'.
-Karen visits Zara's house, where she discovers that Zara is injecting herself with testosterone to combat her early onset menopause.
-Karen is approached by Gerry Cutler (Steffan Rhodri), the father of Lewis (Alexander Vlahos), Jack's friend from university.
-He asks if Lewis can stay at their house over the Easter holidays, to which she accepts.
-Unknown to the Hollins family, Lewis has mental health issues.
-As the week continues, his problems become clear, but Lewis covers his tracks very easily.
-After Karen sees a knife mark in her kitchen table, she knows it was done by Lewis.
-Imogen then realises that her art project has been tampered with, by Lewis.
-Jack is called to a fake interview at the university, which is later revealed to be Lewis holding people hostage with a gun.
-Rob runs inside despite being warned not to, and helps Karen to defeat Lewis.